Sports Medicine / Muscle Injuries

 What to expect

-The injection itself takes approximately 30 minutes, including blood draw and processing time.
 Most patients experience mild soreness at the injection site for 2 to 5 days.
 We provide a structured rehabilitation protocol and follow up to monitor your recovery with repeat imaging as needed.

 Recovery timelines vary depending on the severity of the injury, but many patients notice meaningful improvement within 4 to 6 weeks.